+Cash provided by our operating activities in the three months ended March 31, 2002 was \$163 million compared to \$179 million in the three months ended March 31, 2001.
+The decrease was primarily attributable to increased interest costs related to higher borrowings.
 Cash provided by our operating activities in 2001 increased 45% to \$1,623 million.
 This increase was attributable to income tax refunds received in 2001 of \$172 million and a higher level of EBITDA which was partially offset by lower earnings from discontinued operations.
 Cash provided by our operating activities in 2000 decreased 3% to \$1,116 million primarily because we had a higher level of working capital at the end of 2000 as a result of investments in working capital relating to acquisitions completed in 2000 and an overpayment of income taxes in late 2000 which was refunded in 2001.

+Cash used in our investing activities in the three months ended March 31, 2002 was \$178 million, compared to a net use of cash of \$303 million in the three months ended March 31, 2001.
+The decrease was primarily attributable to our lower acquisition activity and lower capital expenditures in the first quarter of 2002 compared to the first quarter of 2001.
 Cash used in our investing activities in 2001 was \$3,015 million.
 Our primary use of cash in 2001 was the \$2,060 million used to acquire the Harcourt businesses.
 Cash used in our investing activities for 2000 was \$1,400 million, which primarily reflects acquisitions completed during that year in the amount of \$2,824 million after deducting \$64 million in cash in these businesses when they were acquired.
 This was partially offset by the proceeds from the disposition of our newspaper businesses of \$1,868 million.

+Cash provided by our financing activities in the three months ended March 31, 2002 was \$62 million, compared to a use of cash of \$6 million in the three months ended March 31, 2001.
+The increase reflects lower repayments of debt in the first quarter of 2002 compared to the first quarter of 2001.
 Cash provided by our financing activities in 2001 was \$1,591 million, principally reflecting borrowings to fund the acquisition of the Harcourt businesses which included the issuance of \$1,801 million of public debentures.
 We also raised \$250 million in 2001 from Woodbridge from the issuance by a subsidiary of ours of preferred shares.
 Cash provided by financing activities for 2000 was \$294 million primarily from borrowings in 2000 associated with our acquisitions.